timtomch/riponne-map/README.md

 ## Lab notes

+### Dec 14, 2020
+Rewrote the main function using [`argparse`](https://docs.python.org/3/howto/argparse.html) in order to accept multiple input files and loop through them.
+This way, output from mulitple input files is stored in the same file.

+Fixed some faulty logic that wasn't mapping temporary (short) records well enough.

+Added some processing to the LDR (position 17 is set to `w` for full records and `o` for temp/short records).

+Enhanced logging functionality to track all skipped fields and subfields.

+Did some stress testing and ran all mappings for client to check.

+TO DO:
+- [ ] Write usage documentation
+- [ ] Add failsafe for records without a 172__$a
+- [ ] Run vddoc mapping

 ### Dec 13, 2020
 Completed the mapping function, including BCUR regex logic.
 Trial run on BCURmu successful.